roeger/pddl-horndl/README.md

   * updating as derived predicate
   * compatible_update instead of incompatible_update

-* Please keep in mind that while the branch contains the correct implementation for producing the .pddl files, not all files in `benchmarks/outputs/` were transformed correspondingly but only those used for chosen instances as mentioned in the thesis (e.g. Cats 15,16,17). `outputs/cats/domain_[15-17].pddl`
+* Please keep in mind that while the branch contains the correct implementation for producing the .pddl files, not all files in `benchmarks/outputs/` were transformed correspondingly but only those instances chosen for the experiment as mentioned in the thesis (e.g. Cats 15,16,17). `outputs/cats/domain_[15-17].pddl`